-MNMs can be run in direct mode (predictive simulations) and in inverse model (data fitting), thus allowing the user to estimate of the colloidal transport kinetic coefficients as a result of the interpretation of laboratory transport test outcomes.
-It takes into accounts attachment and detachment phenomena, that can be modeled with one or two interaction sites.
+MNMs can be run in direct mode (predictive simulations) and in inverse model (data fitting), thus allowing the user to estimate the colloidal transport kinetic coefficients as a result of the interpretation of laboratory transport test outcomes.
+It takes into account attachment and detachment phenomena, that can be modeled with one or two interaction sites.
 The deposition phenomenon at each site can be modeled by means of several kinetics: linear, langmuirian ripening and/or straining.
 MNMs can also take into account phenomena of porous medium clogging, simulating the pressure drop increase during the deposition of colloidal particles.
 The non-Newtonian nature of carrier fluids usually employed to improve stability of iron particles is also simulated.

 MNMs also provides tools for tracer test interpretation, both analytically and numerically, and for calculation of particle-particle and particle-collector interaction energy profiles following the DLVO theory approach.

 Simulation of micro- and nanoparticles injection at field scale is now available.
 The last release of MNMs includes a comprehensive transport model of particle suspensions in radial coordinates [Tosco, Gastone, Sethi, 2014] which takes into account the non Newtonian (shear thinning) rheological properties of the dispersant fluid and the porous medium clogging associated with filtration and sedimentation in the porous medium of both particles and polymer residual undissolved particles.
 Transport and flow equations are solved in radial geometry accounting for attachment and detachment dependency on pore fluid velocity and viscosity.